Anku5hk/Programmers_guide_to_Python/book.md

 my_stack.pop() # pop: remove at top
 ```
 #### 3.5.2 Queue
 * Queues are FIFO, First In First Out Data Structures.
-Elements go in one direction and go out from other direction.
-Main operations/methods of Queue are adding an element which is called a *enqueue* operation and removing a element which is called a *dequeue* operation.
+Elements go in one direction and go out from another direction.
+Main operations/methods of Queue are adding an element which is called an *enqueue* operation and removing an element which is called a *dequeue* operation.
 Other operations are *isEmpty*, *isFull* and *peek* etc. Variants of Queue are circular queue, priority queue and dequeue.
 ```Python
 # create a queue
 my_queue = []